marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/linechart_pgg.png
     :alt:  300p

 A line chart enables the display of the results of several rounds.
 The line chart automatically calculates the average of the input variable over all subjects.
-If the input variable is a discrete choice variable, the result is displayed in percent of choices.
+If the input variable is a discrete choice variable, the result is displayed as a percentage of choices.
 In the example, you can see a public goods game with three groups.
 The graph allows for zooming.

 .. image:: _static/elements/linechart.png